wickworks/witchdice/public/owlbear_ext/store.md

 ## Support

+Witchdice is open-source!
+Check out the code on [github](https://github.com/wickworks/witchdice)

 If you need support for this extension you can email <olive@wick.works>.
 She's @jovialthunder on [Twitter](https://twitter.com/jovialthunder) or [Mastodon](https://xoxo.zone/@jovialthunder) and messaging her there also works.

 You can also follow her game development on [itch.io](wick.itch.io/) or [cohost](https://cohost.org/wick).